 "I just saw the name.
 I thought, 'Gareth?
 I don't know a Gareth, who's this?', so I put my phone down.

 "Then I looked at it - 'Hi Jermain, it's Gareth Southgate, can I give you a call when you're free?', and I said: 'Yes, no problem' and we just had a chat, really, about how I felt about England.

-Defoe's recall could prove extra special as five-year-old Bradley Lowery is due to be mascot for the Lithuania game.
+He will now hope to add to his cap haul, something which could prove extra special as terminally ill five-year-old Bradley Lowery, with whom he has struck up a friendship, is due to be mascot for the Lithuania game.

 Defoe said: "It will probably be a weird feeling because it's been a long time.
 I am just looking forward to meeting up and seeing the players - a different squad compared to when I was there, all the young lads, but I am looking forward to it, the training.

 "I have always looked forward to playing for England.
 It's the pinnacle, you don't get any higher than that, so it will be a good feeling - and even more so now because I think Bradley is going to be mascot, so that's going to be special again and I am just delighted that I am involved."